blukatdevelopment/UnchainedWorldsOld/gm_tools/adventures/WallsOfSanctuary/WallsOfSanctuary.md

 #                                      |___/                                   #
 ################################################################################
 ```

 ## New King
 The relic was a piece of ancient outsider technology that can raise portals.
 The king prepares a feast and his techs wire up the wheel above his throne.
 When it fires up, it explodes and kills him.
 The advisor asks the party to locate the king's estranged son and bring him
 back before the king's next scheduled address in two weeks.

+### Palace
+The party is invited to the private viewing of the activation of the Wheel of
+Holar.
+The king gives a speech.

+"The empire's state of decline is at last at an end.
+King Baruti brings you the
+Wheel of Holar, a "

 ```